Securing Automated Insulin Delivery Systems: A Review of Security Threats and Protective Strategies: Background

-The regulatory landscape governing AID systems cybersecurity is evolving, with growing recognition of safeguarding patient safety.
-Table \ref{table1} summarizes the core regulatory standards for AID systems cybersecurity in the United States (US) and European Union (EU).
-Given the global nature of medical device markets, the regulatory frameworks of many other countries closely align with these standards.
+The regulatory landscape governing the cybersecurity of AID systems is evolving, with growing recognition of cybersecurity as a critical component of patient safety.
+This section examines the regulatory frameworks of the United States (US) and the European Union (EU).
+Given the global nature of medical device markets, many other countries have adopted regulations that closely align with these standards.
+Appendix \ref{app:regulation} summarises the core regulatory standards and guidelines relevant to AID system cybersecurity in these regions.

-In the US, the FDA is responsible for overseeing medical devices' compliance with regulations.
-Existing referable legal sources and guidances for FDA staff underscore the importance of cybersecurity as a key criterion in the FDA’s device inspection and approval processes \cite{139}.
-In the Policy for Device Software Functions and Mobile Medical Applications, medical device manufacturers are required to implement adequate measures to protect against potential cyberattacks.
-Nonetheless, while the emphasis on cybersecurity is clear, there remains a notable absence of detailed, technical mandates similar to those applied in supply chain regulations.
-Given the increasing focus on medical device security, more specific technical requirements may be introduced in the future \cite{131}.
+In the US, the FDA oversees regulatory compliance for medical devices.
+Existing legislation and FDA guidance documents highlight cybersecurity as a key consideration in approval and inspection processes.
+Notably, the FDA has issued guidance for premarket submissions titled "Cybersecurity in Medical Devices: Quality System Considerations and Content of Premarket Submissions" \cite{food2023cybersecurity}, and for postmarket submissions titled "Postmarket Management of Cybersecurity in Medical Devices" \cite{FDA2016cybersecurity}.
+These documents provide prescriptive and structured approaches for manufacturers to conduct risk management and implement cybersecurity controls.
+In addition, the NIST's cybersecurity framework \cite{NIST-CSF} provides a structured catalogue of typical cybersecurity activities and controls that enterprises should consider.

-In the EU, the Medical Devices Regulation (MDR) serves as the main legislative framework, along with other cybersecurity standards.
-Although the MDR is positioned as the highest priority, it contains no provisions specifically labelled ‘cybersecurity’.
-Nevertheless, Annex 1 of the MDR, General Safety and Performance Requirements (GSPR) and other cybersecurity legislation provide a promising landscape regulation for cybersecurity in medical devices.
-For example, GSPR requires medical devices not to fail due to any type of security attack and that the necessary cybersecurity for functioning must be in place.
+In the EU, the Medical Devices Regulation (MDR) \cite{EU-MDR-2017} serves as the primary legislative framework, supplemented by other cybersecurity standards.
+Annexe I of the MDR, General Safety and Performance Requirements (GSPR), requires that medical devices must not fail due to security attacks and that necessary cybersecurity protections must be in place.
+To facilitate implementation, the Medical Device Coordination Group (MDCG) issued the guidance document “MDCG 201916: Guidance on Cybersecurity for medical devices” \cite{medical2019mdcg}, which provides recommendations to manufacturers on fulfilling MDR cybersecurity requirements.
+Compared with FDA guidance, MDCG offers relatively high-level principles on how to operationalise these activities \cite{skytterholm2025cybersecurity}.

-Generally, the EU and the US regulations mainly provide high-level principles rather than detailed technical specifications.
-While manufacturers are encouraged to adopt best practices like encryption, data access control, and software patching, there is no mandated standard for real-time monitoring or automatic threat response systems.
-A more specific review of cybersecurity in medical device regulation and its future consideration can be found in \cite{131}.